Contentsquare launches new AI agent and analytics capabilities across ChatGPT apps, LLM traffic, and conversation intelligence ->

 Traditional analytics tools

-Traditional analytics tools are behavior analytics software that let you understand what users do on your website.
+Traditional analytics tools are behavior analytics software that let you understand user activity and what users do on your website.
 They capture sessions and page visits, keep track of events, calculate exit and bounce rates, and more.
+These analytics collect data best suited to quantitative analysis.

 1. Google Analytics